vicjohnson1213/Ideas/Websites.md

 ### Home media library

 - Track different types of media (movies, music, books, etc.).
-- Random "what movie should I watch" feature.
+- Random "what movie should I watch/read" feature.
+- Mark books as read or movies as watched.
+- Wishlists (could just be a new library).

 ### QR code generator